 How?
 When you fill out the MROC Appointment and Authorization Form you authorize MROC to be your exclusive agent for tracking, collecting and distributing the neighbouring rights royalties owed to you not only from airplay in Canada, but also in Rome Convention countries throughout the world.
 The form includes an authorization containing your contact information and the terms and conditions of the services we provide.
 It also contains the Repertoire Registration Form, on which you provide the information on the sound recordings on which you have played.
 This information is crucial in order for MROC to track down unpaid airplay.

 To learn more, please visit www.musiciansrights.ca.
-If you have any questions, please contact Julia Train, Communication and Administrations Director, Musicians Rights Organization Canada (MROC), firstname.lastname@example.org, phone 416-510-0279.
+If you have any questions, please contact Andrea Kessler, Manager of Musician Services, Musicians Rights Organization Canada (MROC), firstname.lastname@example.org, phone 416-510-0279.